Floorp-Projects/Floorp/mobile/android/android-components/components/service/glean/docs/metrics/adding-new-metrics.md

       Recorded when the login view is opened.
     ...
     extra_keys:
+      source:
-      source: The source from which the login view was opened, e.g. "toolbar".
+        description: The source from which the login view was opened, e.g. "toolbar".
 ```

 Now you can use the event from the applications code: